docuracy/ViaeRegiae/README.md

 ## Downloadable datasets

 These datasets were produced by the project's volunteers, using [*Recogito*](https://recogito.pelagios.org/) to annotate and geolocate sixteenth- and seventeenth-century source material.
+They are Linked Open Data in [Linked Places Format](https://github.com/LinkedPasts/linked-places-format), which is an extension of GeoJSON that will load in most GIS applications.

 ### Christopher Saxton's Place Names of England & Wales, 1574-1578